-In this guide, we’re going to show you a couple methods for internal audio capture on most Android devices.
-These methods have been tested on Android 5 and above, and there are two methods to choose.
-One is for /system rooted devices, the other is for Magisk rooted devices.
+If your phone does not have native support for the screen recording with internal audio then follow this guide, we’re going to show you some methods for internal audio capture on most Android devices.
+These methods have been tested on Android 5 and above.

 Devices confirmed to be working on the non-root method include OnePlus, Xiaomi, and Moto devices.